barryquinn1/qsmf/README.md

-# qsmf
+# QSMF
-Portfolio analytics for the queen's student managed fund
+Portfolio analytics for the Queen's student managed fund